remobjects/SwiftBaseLibrary/README.md

 This includes types such as the Swift-native [array](http://docs.elementscompiler.com/API/StandardTypes/Arrays) and [dictionary](http://docs.elementscompiler.com/API/StandardTypes/DictionarySwift) types, and base functions like `println()`.

 The Swift Base Library ships precompiled with the [Elements](http://elementscompiler.com) compiler.
-New projects created with one of the RemObjects Silver project templates will automatically have a reference to the library, but if you are adding Swift files to a project that started out with a different language, you can add a reference to your projects via the [Add References](http://docs.elementscompiler.com/Projects/References) dialog in Fire or Visual Studio, where the Swift library should show automatically.
+New projects created with one of the RemObjects Silver project templates will automatically have a reference to the library, but if you are adding Swift files to a project that started out with a different language, you can add a reference to your projects via the [Add References](http://docs.elementscompiler.com/Projects/References) dialog in Fire or Visual Studio, where it should show automatically.

 The library will be called `Swift.dll` on .NET, `libSwift.fx` on Cocoa and `swift.jar` on Java and Android.

-The code for the Swift Base Library is open source and available under a liberal license.
+The code for the this library is open source and available under a liberal license.
 We appreciate contributions.

 ## See Also